 Most browsers are set to accept cookies by default.
 If you prefer, you can usually set your browser to disable cookies, or to alert you when cookies are being sent.
 Likewise, most mobile devices allow you to disable the ability for geo-location information to be collected from your mobile device.
 The help function on most browsers and mobile devices contains instructions on how to set your browser to notify you before accepting cookies, disable cookies entirely, or disable the collection of geo-location data.
 You need to set each browser, on each device you use to surf the Web.
 Thus, if you use multiple browsers (e.g., AOL, Safari, Internet Explorer, Firefox, etc.), you should repeat this procedure with each one.
 Similarly, if you connect to the Web from multiple devices (e.g., work and home), you need to set each browser on each device.
 However, if you disable cookies or refuse to accept a request to place a cookie, it is possible that some parts of this Web site, such as the polls, surveys, contests, and product sales, and certain areas of the Web site for which you need to log in, will not function properly.

-Bloomberg may also disclose your personal and other information to unaffiliated third parties if we believe in good faith that such disclosure is necessary to: (a) comply with the law or in response to a subpoena, court order, or other legal process, subject to Bloomberg’s Law Enforcement Data Request Statement (below); (b) protect the interests, rights, safety, or property of Bloomberg or others; (c) enforce any terms of service on this Site; (d) provide you and the other users of this Site with the services or products requested by you and/or the other users (including allowing a purchaser of Bloomberg or a Bloomberg division to continue to serve you), and to perform other activities related to such services and products, including billing and collection; (e) to provide you with special offers or promotions from Bloomberg that may be on interest to you; or (f) operate Bloomberg’s systems properly.
+Bloomberg may also disclose your personal information to unaffiliated third parties if we believe in good faith that such disclosure is necessary to: (a) comply with any applicable law, rule or regulation or in response to a subpoena, court order, or other legal process, subject to Bloomberg’s Law Enforcement Data Request Statement (below); (b) protect the interests, rights, safety, or property of Bloomberg or others; (c) monitor compliance with and enforce any terms of service on this Site; (d) provide our services and products (including allowing a purchaser of Bloomberg or a Bloomberg division to continue to serve you); (e) perform other activities related to such services and products, including billing and collection; (f) provide you with offers or promotions from Bloomberg; or (g) operate the systems that provide our services and products properly.

 The collection, use, and/or disclosure of your information by Third-Party Providers or by other third parties is not the responsibility of Bloomberg.
 Rather, such collection, use, and/or disclosure is governed by the third parties’ privacy policies and practices, if any.